 Q: What is the difference between an arterial main road and a local neighborhood street?

 A: An arterial usually refers to a high-capacity urban road such as 300 West that delivers traffic at the highest level of service possible.
 A local street is a smaller road that carries less traffic and has fewer lanes.

 Q: Why is the City proposing an 80/20 split of funds used for the reconstruction of roads?

 A: The Council and Administration agreed on an 80/20 split to ensure that funds are applied to both the most-traveled streets (arterials serving the most people) and smaller neighborhood streets throughout the City.
 The cost of reconstructing the larger arterial roads is also more expensive.

 Q: When will the street reconstruction projects begin?

-A: If approved, the first new street reconstruction projects will begin design in 2019 and construction in 2020.
+A: The first new street reconstruction projects will begin design in 2019 and construction in 2020.

 Q: When will I see the increase on my property tax bill?

 A: Tax bill increases will come in phases, because the City will issue a few smaller bonds (no more than $87 million total) rather than one large $87 million bond.
 This means the full impact to property tax bills will not happen all at once.
 This allows the City to maximize bond funding over the full 10-year period allotted.
 The first bond of approximately $20 million would be issued in either 2019 or 2020 and would appear on property tax bills in the following tax cycle.